mindkin/hourfleet/docs/youconfigure.md

 As a car sharing business, you will need to provide your customers with various support channels.
 This section defines those channels.

 #### LiveChat
 This section defines the LiveChat widgets that Hourfleet supports.
-Currently, FreshDesk or Intercom.
+Currently, FreshDesk.com or Intercom.io.
 You will need to signup for an account with either of these providers.

-You cannot use both.
+You cannot configure to have LiveChat for both, chose one or the other or neither.

 ##### FreshDesk.com
 Once you have signed up and selected a plan that includes LiveChat, you will need to provide your: 'ApiKey' and 'Settings', which can be obtained from the 'Admin' console of your freshdesk subscription.